 - Configurations of Corner Platforms

-Care must be taken when dismantling scaffolds as the stability of the scaffold must be maintained at all times.
+Care must be taken when dismantling scaffolds as the stability of the scaffold shall be maintained at all times.

 After removal of materials and equipment from the working platforms, dismantle the scaffolding generally in the reverse order of the erection sequence.